Trespass (2011 film): Plot

 The Miller family lives in a mansion in Shreveport, Louisiana where the father Kyle Miller works as diamond merchant.
 The house is later invaded by robbers masquerading as police.
 They consist of leader Elias, his girlfriend Petal, his younger brother Jonah and a large man named Ty.

 Meanwhile, the youngest Miller, Avery, is harassed at a party by its host, Jake.
 Disgusted, she returns home, where she is captured.
 To the robbers' dismay, the family turns out to be bankrupt; all of their possessions were bought on loaned credit and Kyle only earns a meager income from appraising diamonds from his former clients to pay off the mortgage of the house.
-Enraged, Elias breaks the hand of Kyle and takes a diamond necklace from Sarah, her mother.
+Enraged, Elias breaks Kyle's hand and takes a diamond necklace from Sarah, her mother.
 However, the necklace is discovered to be a worthless replica.

 During a moment of distraction, Kyle and Avery attempt an escape and set off the house's security system.
 They are attacked by Ty, whom Kyle knocks out with a syringe from the robbers.

 Thinking that Ty is dead, Elias shoots Kyle in the leg.
 Elias is actually a drug dealer working for a crime syndicate.
 One night, he and Petal were carjacked at gunpoint, and $180,000 worth of drugs was stolen from them.
 Faced with threats of retribution, Elias was forced to commit a heist (under the supervision of henchman Ty) to pay off his debt.
 Jonah suggested the mansion as a place to rob.

 Avery is then forced to answer a call from the security company and convince them to call off the police.
 Nonetheless, a security guard shows up and recognizes Jonah as a former employee, prompting the latter to kill him.

 The only thing of any worth on Kyle turns out to be his life insurance.
 Desperate, Elias prepares to kill Kyle.
 To save her father’s life, Avery announces that she can help steal a lot of money from the safe in Jake’s house during his party.
 Elias reluctantly agrees and sends Petal to supervise Avery.
 Driving to the party, Avery plans to seduce Jake and steal his money but is horrified after learning Petal's plan to massacre everyone there (including Avery) and take the cash as she is high on drugs.
 Accelerating the car, Avery unbuckles Petal's seat belt and crashes into a telephone pole.
 Then, she handcuffs an incapacitated Petal to the car.